 Sportsmanship.
 Consistent with SEC Bylaw 10.5, all individuals employed by or associated with a member institution, including institutional staff members, student-athletes, boosters, and fans, are expected to conduct themselves with honesty, integrity, and good sportsmanship, and shall therefore exhibit respect and courtesy towards opposing student-athletes, coaches, and game officials.
+It is the responsibility of each member institution to establish policies for sportsmanship and ethical conduct in intercollegiate athletics consistent with the educational mission and goals of the institution.
+Furthermore, member institutions are responsible for educating all constituencies about these policies on a continuing basis.
 In addition, all individuals shall also adhere to the following principles of good sportsmanship: [Revised: 8/7/18]

-- A. Public Comments.
-All individuals shall make every attempt to promote the Conference and its members in a positive manner. - B. Media Access.
-All individuals shall make every effort to promote a cooperative environment with the media by providing reasonable access to interview student-athletes and staff. - C. Student Conduct.
-Each institution shall ensure that all students involved in athletics activities, including student-athletes, band members, cheerleaders, mascots, and general students attending as fans, are informed of the appropriate standards of behavior and good sportsmanship. - D. Promoting Sportsmanship.
-Each institution shall aggressively address the issue of sportsmanship through various forms (e.g., video spots, public address announcements, radio spots, television spots and print ads in game day programs). - E. Throwing Items onto the Playing Surface.
+- 1. Public Comments.
+All individuals shall make every attempt to promote the Conference and its members in a positive manner. - 2.
+Media Access.
+All individuals shall make every effort to promote a cooperative environment with the media by providing reasonable access to interview student-athletes and staff. - 3.
+Student Conduct.
+Each institution shall ensure that all students involved in athletics activities, including student-athletes, band members, cheerleaders, mascots, and general students attending as fans, are informed of the appropriate standards of behavior and good sportsmanship. - 4.
+Promoting Sportsmanship.
+Each institution shall aggressively address the issue of sportsmanship through various forms (e.g., video spots, public address announcements, radio spots, television spots and print ads in game day programs).

+5. Throwing Items onto the Playing Surface.
 Each institution shall adopt a policy prohibiting fans from throwing items onto the playing surface.
 Such policy must specify (without limitation) that violators who are clearly identified will be ejected from the playing facility.